Twist automorphisms and Poisson structures: Introduction

-The second author introduced the correction technique to compare similar pointed elements for similar seeds $t$ and $t'$ in \cite{Qin12}.
+\begin{Remark}[a comparison with the previous literature] The second author introduced the correction technique to compare similar pointed elements for similar seeds $t$ and $t'$ in~\cite{Qin12}.
 In order to facilitate the comparison, in \cite{qin2017triangular}, he introduced a variation map $\var_{t}^{A}$ sending pointed elements in $\LP^{A}(t)$ to similar pointed elements in $\LP^{A}(t')$.
-The variation map $\var^{A}:\LP^{A}(t)_{\fFacRoot}\rightarrow\LP^{A}(t')_{\fFacRoot}$ considered in this paper is defined in the same spirit, but chosen slightly differently, such that it becomes an algebra homomorphism.
-The variation map $\var^{X}:\LP^{X}(t')\rightarrow\LP^{X}(t)$ has not been considered before.
+The variation map $\var^{A}\colon\LP^{A}(t)_{\fFacRoot}\rightarrow\LP^{A}(t')_{\fFacRoot}$ considered in this paper is defined in the same spirit, but chosen slightly differently, such that it becomes an algebra homomorphism.
+The variation map $\var^{X}\colon\LP^{X}(t')\rightarrow\LP^{X}(t)$ has not been considered before.

-It is easy to see that a variation map $\var^{A}:\LP^{A}(t)\rightarrow\LP^{A}(t')$ in this paper is the same as a quasi-homomorphism introduced by Fraser \cite{fraser2016quasi}.
-When one identifies the fraction fields $\cF^{A}(t)$ and $\cF^{A}(t')$ using the mutation map $\seq^{*}$, a twist endomorphism $\tw^{A}$ on $\upClAlg$ becomes the same as a quasi-homomorphism for a normalized seed pattern in the sense of \cite{fraser2016quasi}.

-\cite{chang2019cluster} studied the group of the twist automorphisms on $\upClAlg$ for principal coefficient cases and several other special cases.
+In the classical case $\kk=\Z$, it is easy to see that a variation map $\var^{A}\colon\LP^{A}(t)\rightarrow\LP^{A}(t')$ in this paper is the same as a quasi-homomorphism introduced by Fraser \cite{fraser2016quasi}.
+When one identifies~$\cF^{A}(t)$ and $\cF^{A}(t')$ using the mutation map $\seq^{*}$, a twist endomorphism $\tw^{A}$ on $\upClAlg$ becomes the same as a quasi-homomorphism for a normalized seed pattern in the sense of \cite{fraser2016quasi}. \cite{chang2019cluster} studied the group of the twist automorphisms on $\upClAlg$ for principal coefficient cases and several other special cases.

-To the best of the authors' knowledge, the Poisson twist endomorphisms as well as the twist endomorphisms $\tw^{X}$ have not been introduced in the previous literature (although specific examples have risen from Lie theory and from higher Teichmüller theory, see Section \ref{sec:Examples}).
+To the best of the authors' knowledge, the Poisson or quantum twist endomorphisms as well as the twist endomorphisms $\tw^{X}$ have not been introduced in the previous literature (although specific examples have risen from Lie theory and from higher Teichm\"uller theory, see Section~\ref{sec:Examples}). \end{Remark}